ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 A basic knowledge of python is needed.

 The tutorial will be based in numpy and pandas, two data science packages for working with and manipulating data.
-However, previous knowledge will not be necessary with all steps explained and options to explore parts further
+However, previous knowledge will not be necessary with all steps explained and options to explore parts further.

 No prior knowledge of HMMs is needed, nor deep understanding of mathmatical modelling.
 However, if you do want to read more about
 HMMs, I found this resource very useful when starting out: